Nnadozieomeonu/adidas-technical-code-challange/README.md

 ![alt adidas](https://github.com/Nnadozieomeonu/lacecart/blob/master/cancel%20subscription.png?raw=true)

-## Improvements to be worked on if i had an extra 2days for the task
+## Improvements to be worked on if i had an extra 2days for the task :thought_balloon:

 Use Enum to define the gender type